 ✘ Travel & Medical Insurance (Required)

 ✘ COVID Vaccinations Pre Arrival (Required)

-✘ Additional drinks (eg. fresh juices)
+✘ Any drinks beyond water (eg. fresh juices)

-✘ Tips for Drivers and Guides (At your discretion)
+✘ Tips for Drivers and Guides, not expected but appreciated ($100-$150)

 Important note on travel to Sudan